stuttlepress/ComfyUI-Wan-VACE-Video-Joiner/README.md

 The workflow iterates over any number of video clips in a directory, generating smooth transitions between them by replacing a configurable number of frames at the transition.
 The frames found just before and just after the transition are used as context for generating the replacement frames.
 The number of context frames is also configurable.
 Optionally, the workflow can also join the smoothed clips together.
 Or you can accomplish this in your favorite video editor.

 ## Usage
-Detailed usage instructions can be found in the workflow.
-Please read this carefully. **This is not a ready to run workflow.
-You need to modify it to fit your system.** Directions about what to modify are in the instructions.
+***This is not a ready to run workflow.
+You need to modify it to fit your system.***
+What runs well on my system will not necessarily run well on yours.
+Configure this workflow to use the same model type and conditioning that you use in your standard Wan workflow.
+More detailed configuration and usage instructions can be found in the workflow.
+Please read this carefully.

 ## Dependencies
 I've used native nodes and tried to keep the custom node dependencies to a minimum.
 The following packages are required.
 All of them are installable through the Manager.